CyberSpd/RGCALC/README.md

 ----------------------------------------------------------------------------
                                 rangemx

-rangemx is a Matlab mex function which call L. V. Blake 1972
+rangemx is a Matlab callable function of fortran program RGCALC which calculate the range of a pulse radar
-RGCALC Radar Range Calculation Fortran program

-  rangemx.mexmaci64 for Mac OS 64 bit
+Radar range

 Ref.: